Image Source: pixabay.com

 Yes.
 This is how you write an unbreakable algorithm.
 The thing is a decent computer with a good graphics card can easily crack this with oclhashcat.
 But that’s just an example.
 Here the combinations can be like anything.

 The answer is a Negative nine, which means that in a,b,c,d,e, and f, there can be a few numbers which are negative, are at least one large number getting subtracted by a small number.

 This takes me back to our first algorithm examples of a + b = 20.
 Even here, there can be a lot more combinations like -1+21, or -29354+ 29374.
 Getting my point.

 So, the theory of unbreakable algorithms only goes as far as a human mind can think of.
 Unbreakable algorithms are no myth.
-A good written algorithm can take up to 2-3 or even more months to crack even by a computer, like those WPA2 encrypted stuff.
+A well-written algorithm can take up to 2-3 or even more months to crack even by a computer, like that WPA2 encrypted stuff.

 Best Languages to Write Algorithms

 Frankly speaking, there is officially no specific language which is superb for writing algorithms.